Latest news

 News from Sihlwald and Langenberg

-Winter season – new opening hours
+Summer season – new opening hours

 New opening hours apply with the start of the summer season.
 The Visitor Centre with exhibition and shop in Sihlwald will reopen its doors from Friday to Sunday.
 The customer service centre and Langeberg Wildlife Park are also switching to summer operation.